Graduate Certificate in Customer Experience Management

 Customer Experience Management Graduate Certificate Requirements

-Total program length varies based on the number of courses taken per 8-week session.
-That means that if you take 1 class per session, you could complete your degree program in as few as 16 months.
+Total length of the Customer Experience Management Graduate Certificate program varies based on the number of courses taken per 8-week session.
+That means that if you take 1 class per session, you could complete your Customer Experience Management Graduate Certificate in as few as 16 months.

 Total Credit Hours: 24